Training RL Agents¶

 Support is provided for a variety of Online RL Algorithms including PPO, SAC and DQN.
 To add support for a new RL Agent, see Creating a New RL Agent

-RL Algorithms (Agents) are specified in the rl_algs/
+RL Algorithms (Agents) are specified in the rl_algs/ directory.
+Each algorithm is self-contained in a <agent>.py file.

-Common functions for creating an environment, loading data to a buffer, etc are stored in the rl_algs/rl_utils.py
+Common functions for creating an environment, loading data to a buffer, etc are stored in the rl_algs/rl_utils.py file.

 RL Algorithm implementations follow the CleanRL paradigm.